greganswer/notes/DataStructures/README.md

 ## Stacks and queues

-Some languages have built in data types to represent these structures.
+Stack

-**Stack:**
+- Some languages have built in data types to represent this structure
 - Collection that supports push and pop operations
 - The last item pushed is the first one popped.
 Last In, First Out (LIFO)
 - Pushing/popping an item on to the stack has a run time of O(1)